 1. Data Collection

 Data collection is the first step in the data management process.
-A DMP enables businesses to collect data from multiple sources, such as their website, social media platforms, email marketing campaigns, and more.
+A data manager platform enables businesses to collect data from multiple sources, such as their website, social media platforms, email marketing campaigns, and more.
 This data can include information about customer behavior, such as website visits, clicks, purchases, and more.
 By collecting this data in a centralized location, businesses can gain a comprehensive view of their customers and use that information to improve their marketing strategies.

 2. Data Segmentation and Organization